AdobeWallHacks/AWH.InputDisplay/README.md

 ### float size
 Size of the text.

+### bool autoPosition
+Determines whether text is placed automatically inline or manually.

+Disable this if you want your key indicators in a pattern that is not a line.

 ### bool justifyLeft
 Determines whether the text is justified to the left or to the right of the Position.